 - 16.1 All temporary structures must be constructed as per manufacturer's instructions, adhering to safe method statements, risk assessments and safe working practices, by competent, well trained personnel only. - 16.2 Structural plans and weight loading calculations must be known and adhered to during build and breakdown activities.

-16.3 Emergency procedures to be devised and staff trained on them eg. how and when to close a structure down safely in high winds.
+16.3 Emergency procedures to be devised and staff trained on - 16.3 Emergency procedures to be devised and staff trained on them eg. how and when to close a structure down safely in high winds.